aryanonkar2005/BetterSearch/README.md

 </p>

 <p>
-Image embeddings behave similarly: two objects that look alike may represent completely different products.
+Image embeddings behave similarly: two objects that look alike could be two completely different products.
 For instance, a USB flash drive shaped like a key may retrieve actual metal keys, because their shapes are visually similar.
 Multimodal models such as CLIP align images and text by similarity, but they still lack deeper reasoning.
 To reach the desired product Embedding Models and Approximate Nearest Neighbour algorithms aren't enough as they don't have reasoning capabilities.
 </p>

 <h2>Problems with Conventional Search Engines that BetterSearch Addresses</h2>